Top 5 cloud security risks

 Then the more complex your infrastructure, the more management and configuration required by the humans in charge, and the greater the potential for disaster.
 After all, human error has been the leading security concern since forever and this will probably always be the case.

+Therefore, you will never be able to eliminate risk or threat, you can only manage it.
 But that’s not to say there aren’t steps you can take to shore up your cloud security and make life easier for you as an administrator or network manager, and your users and employees.

-Let’s look at the top five cloud security risks in 2023:
+Let’s look at the top five cloud security risks in 2024:

 Misconfiguration: Misconfiguration is one of, if not the most common cloud security risk.
 As you add more providers, services, and applications, the attack surface becomes harder to manage.